Logiqx/gps-wizard/docs/fit.md

 The device information frames appear to be standard for all devices from a particular brand.

-Garmin files contain many device_info frames but the ones that are relevant all contain a serial number.
+Garmin files always contain many device_info frames but the ones that are relevant all contain a serial number.

 |                   | COROS                              | Garmin                                 |